Night People (1954 film): Plot

 Van Dyke learns from a colleague in military intelligence that his source, Hoffmeir, is an impostor Eastern Bloc asset herself.
 Van Dyke suspects that Hoffmeir is responsible for exposing Lodejinski as an American asset, but allows her to proceed with arrangements for the agreed-upon exchange.
 By claiming to Hoffmeir that von Kratzenow succumbed to the strychnine, Van Dyke sets the stage for a one-to-one trade of Cpl.
 Leatherby for Cameron.
 Van Dyke arranges for an ambulance to cross into West Berlin to effect the exchange.
-He is warned by State Department official Hobart (Max Showalter) that the United States government will disavow his actions if they prove unsuccessful.
+He is warned by State Department official Hobart that the United States government will disavow his actions if they prove unsuccessful.
 To facilitate the exchange without endangering American or British assets, as Cpl.
 Leatherby is removed from the ambulance, Van Dyke knocks Hoffmeir unconscious and presents her as Cameron.
 American military police force the ambulance to return to East Berlin before its escort can confirm the patient's identity.
 Having secured Cpl.
 Leatherby's return, Van Dyke is warmly congratulated by the senior Leatherby, who appears humbled by the experience.
 Cpl.
 Leatherby's repatriation is represented by the American media as a signal of warming relations with the Soviet Union.